brycewray/hugo-site/content/posts/2020/07/goodbye-hello/index.md

 Despite the obvious advantages of Google's wealth backing it and its popularity in the dev community (albeit mainly among database guys, it seems), Firebase --- whose free "Spark" tier [allows](https://firebase.google.com/pricing) far more use in a month than I'd ever accumulate --- fell short for two reasons.

-First, it lacks Brotli and, if you do a search for "firebase brotli," you'll find several comments from Firebase personnel indicating it's not in the current roadmap, although Google's Addy Osmani [hopes that'll change](https://twitter.com/addyosmani/status/1109949485965180928).
+First, it lacks Brotli and, if you do a search for "firebase brotli," you'll find several comments from Firebase personnel indicating it's not in the current roadmap, although Google's Addy Osmani [hopes that'll change](https://twitter.com/addyosmani/status/1109949485965180928).[^tweets]

+[^tweets]: Depending on Twitter policies as of when you read this, you may need to be logged into an a Twitter account to use the link.

 Second, CLI-based deployment is Firebase's *only* method.
 While that's fine from the desktop Mac (and, I admit, good and geeky fun at times), I sometimes want to [push a change from my iPhone or iPad](/posts/2019/07/roger-copy/) with [Working Copy](https://workingcopyapp.com/).